Grade Level: 9-12

 - Each participant will research and submit a solution to a case study involving client service.

-- The solution should be no more than two double-spaced pages of text using 11-point font and one-inch side margins.
+- The solution should be no more than two double-spaced pages of text using 12-point times new roman font and one-inch side margins.
 The reference page should be submitted as the third page using any acceptable reference page format.

 - Each entry must be the result of the competitor’s independent research and development.